tadcka/SitemapBundle/README.md

 ## Installation

-### Step 1: Download TadckaSitemapBundle using composer
+### Step 1: Download SitemapBundle using composer

-Add TadckaSitemapBundle in your composer.json:
+Add SitemapBundle in your composer.json:

 ```js
 {